rackerlabs/technical-blog/_posts/2020-02-26-topics-in-the-google-cloud-professional-data-engineer-certification-exam.md

    (IAM) roles
 -	Basic understanding of AWS Key Management Sevice (KMS) and keys (google-managed, customer-supplied, and customer-managed)
--	Partitioned tables, specifically as used in in SQL commands
+-	Partitioned tables, specifically as used in SQL commands
 -	Wildcards
 -	Federated tables
 -	Integration with Google Cloud Storage (GCS)